Cap0n3/syncMyFolder/README.md

 # SyncMyFolder

 PowerShell script to sync two directories in mirror.
-It also accept an exclusion list to exclude specific folders (and it's content) or files from source or target directory.
+It optionally accepts an exclusion list to exclude specific folders (and it's content) or files from source or target directory.

+> **Note :** Script has an integrated log facility to check if everything went as expected or not.
+To read log files go to `log/` directory or in log-archives/ for older logs (compressed).

 ## Usage